lifeofsoumya/prom-grafana/README.md

 ### Our motive for prometheus
 - is to expose an endpoint /metrics with all the data like counter, gauge, histogram

+### Motive for grafana
+- Create dashboard from time series data of prometheus ( which prom generates from the metrics endpoint + cumulative counter + timings ) and plot charts from the dataset.